A reader is upset that her otherwise thrifty boyfriend goes crazy at the end of the year.

 DMPs are effective but not easy

 When your boyfriend mentioned cutting his monthly credit card payments in half, he was most likely referring to a debt management program.
 Called a DMP for short, these are administered by nonprofit credit counseling agencies and can reduce your payments by 30 to 50 percent.
-They’re powerful tools, but they’re not panaceas.
+They’re powerful tools, but it is not a solution to solve all financial problems.

 I suggest you consult the Debt.com report, Debt Management Program Pros and Cons.
 One big con: You can’t open any new credit cards while you’re enrolled in a DMP.
 That makes sense, because credit card spending is what got you into trouble in the first place, but there are similar restrictions you need to know about.